miths05/We-Chat/README.md

 ## Project

 _A real-time **Chat application** built using the MERN stack (MongoDB, Express, React, Node.js) and styled with Tailwind CSS.
 It supports user authentication, group chats, and instant messaging with real-time updates via Socket.IO.
-The application is fully responsive and provides smooth communication with features like notifications and state management using Redux._

 ## Technologies

 -   **MongoDB**: NoSQL database for flexible and scalable data storage.